Prostitution and Sex Solicitation Defense Attorney

 What should I expect to happen?

-Every court handles prostitution differently, it is extremely important to speak with an attorney who is familiar with the specific court you are charged in and the prosecutor handling your case.
-The penalty associated with prostitution generally includes a class, a fine, and a small amount of jail time.
+Every court handles prostitution and commercial sex solicitation differently, it is extremely important to speak with an attorney who is familiar with the specific jurisdiction you are charged in.
+The penalty associated with prostitution or commercial sexual solicitation generally includes a class, a fine, and a small amount of jail time.
+Keep in mind that the penalties sought by the prosecution can vary greatly depending on where you are being prosecuted and any prior offenses you may have.

 For example: In Multnomah County you may be able to get into a deferred sentencing program, and have your charges dismissed upon completion of certain requirements.
 In contrast, prosecutors in Clackamas County will likely ask for probation, a fine, a class, jail, and the charge will almost always result in a conviction on your record.